220620NET/trainer-code/01Shell_CSharp/git.md

 ## Branching
 - `git branch` : displays all your LOCAL repository branches
-- `git checkout branch-name`: Move to a different branch
+- `git checkout branch-name`: Move to a different branch.
+Make sure you don't have any uncommitted changes
 - `git log`: gives you the commit history of the particular branch
 - `git branch branch-name`: creates a new branch
 - `git branch branch-name commitId`: creates a new branch from a particular commit